AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 >
 >Operations related to the SSL certificates are bound to third-party products.
 They are not covered by the Adobe Platinum Maintenance and Support contract.

-## Use SSL When Dispatcher Connects to AEM {#use-ssl-when-dispatcher-connects-to-aem}
+## Use SSL when Dispatcher connects to AEM {#use-ssl-when-dispatcher-connects-to-aem}

 Configure the Dispatcher to communicate with the AEM or CQ render instance using SSL connections.